piotrkreft/config/README.md

 If needed a new adapter can be easily created.
 Just remember to interface it with `PK\Config\StorageAdapterInterface` and to instantiate it.

 :information_source: Order of the adapters in each environment is also a priority.
 If the first adapter provides value, the following will be ignored.

+:information_source: If adapter has multiple option assigned it can be configured with multiple different instances.
+If so each can be referenced in env.adapters like {adapter}.{name} (i.e. aws_ssm.default)

 ### Testing
 ```bash